Yes, they Speak English in Uganda-It’s the Official Language.

 The downside of Uglish is this.
 While Uglish creators have new ways of expressing local concepts, a globalized world means that people should communicate in standard English.
 “It is important to be understood the same way in Kampala, New York or London,” he says.

-We have a whole page with some of the most common UgLish Phrases that you might find helpful and enjoy.
+We have a page with some of the most common UgLish Phrases you might find helpful and enjoy.

 Ugandans are Welcoming – Friendly – Hospitable, and most Speak English.